The Open Source Seed Initiative (OSSI) is dedicated to maintaining fair and open access to plant genetic resources worldwide.

 To achieve these objectives, OSSI developing a tool that provides a framework for the unencumbered exchange of plant germplasm.
 Explicitly modeled on the example of “open source” software, OSSI has created a Pledge that farmers and breeders may freely choose to employ in order to ensure the availability of their lines to other breeders of this and future generations.

-The OSSI Pledge: You have the freedom to use these OSSI seeds in any way you choose.
-In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents, licenses or other means, and to include this pledge with any transfer of these seeds.
+The OSSI Pledge: You have the freedom to use these OSSI-Pledged seeds in any way you choose.
+In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents, licenses or other means, and to include this pledge with any transfer of these seeds or their derivatives.

 Board of Directors

 Irwin Goldman is a professor in the Department of Horticulture at the University of Wisconsin-Madison.
 His research focuses on vegetable breeding and genetics (carrot, onion, and table beet) with an emphasis on plant secondary metabolites that have some potential value for human health and wellbeing.
 He has also bred numerous cultivars and inbred lines that have been used to make commercial hybrids.
 These are grown by farmers throughout the world.
 A portion of the germplasm from his program is licensed through WARF and returns royalties to the breeding program.
 His program currently has over 75 active germplasm licenses.
 Irwin teaches five courses at UW-Madison, including world vegetable crops, principles of plant breeding, techniques of plant breeding, evolutionary biology, and plants and human well being.
 He is currently serving as department chair and works with both graduate and undergraduate students in a variety of research and outreach projects.